yezhiyong30/Sova/README.md

 # Quick Start
 Before running the program, you need to configure bonding for the NIC of each VM, and set each SR-IOV VF as the primary NIC of the bonding driver through active-backup way.
 If it is an HVM guest, you also need to configure a paravirtualized driver for xenstore data transfer (refer here: https://wiki.xen.org/wiki/Using_Xen_PV_Drivers_on_HVM_Guest).

+xen needs to be recompiled, and replace the xl_vmcontrol.c file in the Dom0/scheduler folder and the xenbaked.c and xenmon.py files in the Dom0/xenmon folder.

 # Contacts
 This implementation is a research prototype that shows the feasibility.
 It is NOT production quality code.
 The technical details will be published in academic papers.
 If you have any questions, please raise issues on Github or contact the authors below.